jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 - a depression is a declining economy
 - a stagflation is a declining or non-growing economy with rising prices

 The Great Depression began as the "Roaring Twenties" which collapsed into a long recession.
-This had to be relieved by a World War as a reboot of the Western society-organism.
+This had to be relieved by a World War as a reboot of the Western society-organism*.

+{{< box >}}
+### Update June 2024*

+By actually living in the time of the 2008 Financial Crisis and the 2022 Ukraine and Gaza Wars, we get first hand experience of the patterns and **feelings** of both crisis.
+This makes us realize that both are the effects of the Negative Force being unchecked, causing it to gather steam until it explodes.
+The butterfly effect is the tiny spark that bursts or unleashes the built up Negativity, creating a perfect storm or reboot.

+It is the Negative Force that causes the reboot since it is static, crude, and mindless.
+It started building up right after the end of WWII as the Cold War and international financial system where the latter burst in 2008 and the former is about to burst into WWIII.

+The solution is the Positive Force which manifests as moneyless systems, constitutional virtues, Republican Federalism (as opposed to both wild democracy and authoritarianism), a world language easier than English, Cartesian Physics, Spinoza's pantheism, etc.
+{{< /box >}}

 The ultimate cause of that depression was that the rich people from the 1920s wanted to be even richer.
 So they invented stock speculation (borrowing on margin) and imposed tariffs on imported goods.
 Likewise, Germany and Japan were already rich but wanted to be even richer.